 After the council's discussion, according to the minutes, Councillor Probe moved "THAT the Reimbursement of Legal Expenses motion be tabled to seek legal advice."
-This motion was carried with four votes in favour (including Councillor

-Repetski and Councillor Probe) and three votes against.
+This motion was carried with four votes in favour (including Councillor Repetski and Councillor Probe) and three votes against.
 The Reeve told us that neither he nor Councillor Grant Paul, the newly appointed councillor, had an opportunity to speak to the original motion about the reimbursement of legal fees, because Councillor Probe made the motion to table it before they could speak.

 The CAO told us that, on January 14, 2016, a Leader-Post reporter asked him about what he understood the motion about getting legal advice meant.
 He told the reporter that he thought he was to get legal advice about seeking reimbursement of the fees paid to the councillors.
 This answer was reflected in a Leader-Post article.
 The CAO told us that this conversation made him question his understanding of the motion.
 He tried to contact five of the councillors to ask them what they thought.
 Three told him that the advice was to be about the reimbursement of legal fees, one said the motion was a stall tactic and another did not call him back.
-The CAO did not contact Councillor Probe or Councillor Repetski to get their opinions.
-Councillor Probe told us that he only wanted legal advice about whether a defeated motion could be brought back under Robert's Rules of Order.
-He told us that if it was found to be a legal motion, he would have recused himself.
+The CAO did not contact Councillor Repetski or Councillor Probe to get their opinions.
+Councillor Repetski told us that the motion was about getting advice about bringing back a defeated motion.

 Everyone we spoke to who was at the January 13, 2016 meeting told us the discussion was focused only on whether a defeated motion could be brought back.
-Therefore, we find that Councillor Probe's motion, despite the confusion about what it was for, was to table the reimbursement motion to seek legal advice about whether defeated motions could be brought back.
+Therefore, we find that Councillor Probe's motion, despite the confusion about it what it was for, was to table the reimbursement motion to seek legal advice about whether defeated motions could be brought back.